Back to Blog

 5. Roof Age and Type

 The roof is the most scrutinized element of any Florida commercial property insurance application.
-Many carriers will not write a policy on a building with a roof older than 15-20 years, regardless of the building's other characteristics.
+Many carriers will not write a policy on a building with a roof older than 15 to 20 years, regardless of the building's other characteristics.

 Roof AgeRate Impact